JGemkow/EXOtoSplunk/docs/deploymentGuide.md

 # EXO-to-Splunk Log Ingestion Solution with Azure Automation

 This solution can be used for automating the exporting of EXO message traces and EXO tenant level configurations to be ingested into Splunk.
-This is done by executing a PowerShell script that using the ExchangeOnlineManagement PowerShell module to connect to Exchange Online, perform PowerShell cmdlets to pull data, and then execute HTTP requests against Splunk's HTTP Event Collector (HEC) endpoint to ingest the data into the appropriate Splunk data index for searching and further monitoring/alerting processes.
+This is done by executing a PowerShell script that using the ExchangeOnlineManagement PowerShell module to connect to Exchange Online, perform PowerShell cmdlets to pull data, and then store that exported data to Azure Storage as a blob.
+From there, a third-party Splunk connector wikk ingest the data into the appropriate Splunk data index for searching and further monitoring/alerting processes.

 ## Pre-requisites

 To deploy the solution, the following will be needed:

 - Access to an Azure subscription for deploying Azure Resource Manager resources, including:
+  - Azure App Service Plans
+  - Azure Functions/Azure App Service
-  - Azure Automation accounts
+  - Azure Storage
-  - Azure Automation runbooks
+  - Azure Virtual Networks
   - Azure Key Vault
+  - Azure Private Link/Private Endpoints
-  - Additional services may be required depenedent on further extension of the baseline architecture (i.e. VNet integration)
+  - Additional services may be required dependent on further extension of the baseline architecture
 - Ability to create an Azure AD (AAD) application registration in the target AAD tenant hosting Exchange Online
   - This AAD application registration will require the __Exchange.ManageAsApp__  permission scope.
 - Ability to grant consent for the AAD application registration for the scope specified above (typically a Global Administrator)